yursile/html-yu-plugin/README.md

 This is a plugin for webpack based on [HTML-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin),which enable you to inject js both head and body individually

+And what is more,acrodding to our project, i provide a blockFile option,which can directly inject a html code blocks before the closing body tag;

 Installation
 ------------